Blessing of the Animals

 We believe in nurturing a sense of wonder and creativity within children so that we can connect to God in every aspect of our lives and develop a capacity for curiosity that will sustain us and empower us to grow.

-A sacred community space for children 3 years old through the fifth grade.
-Through movement, prayer, art, ritual, play, story, music and service, we build community, connect to God, and practice how to be loving, kind, just people in the world.
+A sacred community space for children where through movement, prayer, art, ritual, play, story, music, and service, we build community, connect to God, and practice how to be loving, kind, just people in the world.

 In a pick-up pageant we all gather to collectively unfold the sacred story of Jesus’ birth.
 In preparation, we spent time imagining the different Christmas story characters and who we felt called to be this year.

-Over 30 people from FCCA joined in the beach clean-up on Earth Day weekend 2022, including participants as young as 4 and others in their late 70s.
+Our Earth Day weekend beach clean-ups bring together participants as young as 4 and others in their late 70s to steward our earth locally.

 1912 Central Avenue